Obituary of Therese Victoria Cameron

 Therese was an accomplished artist and had a hobby/business of dried flower pictures that she arranged and sold at many Poughkeepsie shops including Lucky Platt’s and the Raymond Avenue Gift Shop.

 Friends may call at the Straub, Catalano & Halvey Funeral Home, 55 East Main Street, Wappingers Falls, on Wednesday, August 28 from 6 to 8 pm.
 There will be a 10am service at the funeral home Thursday, August 29, followed by a service at the mausoleum of the Poughkeepsie Rural Cemetery, 342 South Road, Poughkeepsie.

 Therese’s family expresses sincere appreciation to neighbors Ken Crowe, Sue and Al Renna as well as friends Charlotte and Leo Ratka for assisting Therese since her husband passed five year ago.
 Therese’s family also is indebted to: Metsie Schmoll and the Home Delivered Meals program of the Dutchess County Office for Aging; Janet, Joy, Julie, Karen, Leslie, Mary and Tom of Hudson Valley Hospice; the home health aides at My Angels Home Care and, most especially, Penny Mbele for her constant, compassionate care 24/7 in mom’s final year.

-For directions or to send a personal condolence, please visit our website at www.StraubCatalanoHalvey.com.To send flowers to the family of Therese Cameron, please visit Tribute Store
+For directions or to send a personal condolence, please visit our website at www.StraubCatalanoHalvey.com.To send flowers to the family or plant a tree in memory of Therese Cameron, please visit Tribute Store